 Dumplings, on the other hand, are believed to bring wealth as their shape is similar to silver ingots.
-Whatever your belief, these pork and cabbage dumplings are a variation of one of the most common dumplings eaten for New Year and with good reason, as they are so delicious.
+Whatever your belief, these dumplings are a variation of one of the most common dumpling flavors eaten for New Year and with good reason, as they are so delicious.

-While I, like many, had Chinese food as a child I have learned as I have grown older that what we often see on a takeaway menu has little connection to 'real' Chinese food.
-I've been lucky enough to have some fantastic Chinese meals both in some Chinatown restaurants as well as in Beijing and Hong Kong.
+While I, like many, had Chinese food growing up, I have learned as I have grown older that what we often see on a takeaway menu sometimes has little connection to 'real' Chinese food.
+I've been lucky enough to have some fantastic true Chinese meals both in some Chinatown restaurants as well as in Beijing and Hong Kong.

 How to make dumplings